 Photo credit: thinker think

-What happens if you could create an object just by thinking about it?
-Chilean based 3D printing startup Thinker Thing developed a printer that does the same thing.
-They use the brain computer interface (BCI) technology with 3D printing technology.
-The user has to wear an electroencephalography (EEG) headset to think about the picture they want to print.
-You can say that, the users are developing their imagination into reality.
+What if you could create an object just by thinking about it?
+Chilean based 3D printing startup Thinker Thing has developed a printer that does the same thing.

 6. The Dreambox